You might be surprised to learn that CCTV footage is subject to the GDPR (General Data Protection Regulation).

 That includes pictures and videos, which is why you should be careful about the way you use CCTV.

-Let’s take a look at the relationship between the GDPR and CCTV footage, and the steps you should follow to ensure your video surveillance methods are GDPR-compliant.
+In this article, we look at the relationship between the GDPR and CCTV footage, and provide our tips to ensure that your video surveillance methods are GDPR-compliant.

 1. Make sure people know they’re being recorded